-Employee Training is not Employee Onboarding
+Employee Training vs Employee Onboarding

 TIPS FROM YOUR TRAINING COMPANY

 Here are some creative ways to implement some onboarding techniques into your organization.

 Netflix’s top executives, including CEO Reed Hastings, meet with all new hires when they join the organization.5

 The Difference Between Employee Onboarding and Corporate Training Programs

 There are a number of managers in successful organizations globally that still struggle with the difference between onboarding and training and development of new hires.